CREDITS

 Radio Caroline: The Pirate Years by Ralph C. Humphries, published 2003 by the Oakwood Press.
 Despite the title, this is actually a brisk journey through the history of all the offshore stations, not just Caroline, from the fifties to the sinking of the m.v Mi Amigo in 1980.
 Not entirely error-free (it claims that Caroline played the Rolling Stones' Satisfaction and the Beatles' All You Need Is Love during the opening weekend of Easter 1964.
 Neither had even been recorded then!) but it is still an interesting addition to any fan's library.

-Radio Caroline: The True Story of the Boat that Rocked by Ray Clark, originally published in 2014 by The History Press, there is now a second, revised, edition.
+Radio Caroline: The True Story of the Boat that Rocked by Ray Clark, originally published in 2014 by The History Press, there is now a third, revised, edition.
 This excellent book tells the story of Radio Caroline from its birth in the sixties to the present day.
 Reviewed here.

 Ships In Troubled Waters by Nigel Harris, published 2009 by MyWayPublishing, is an autobiographical journey through the author's radio career (initially under the name Stuart Russell), taking in spells on the Voice of Peace, Irish radio, a couple of failed offshore projects and many eventful years with Radio Caroline through the seventies and eighties.